Calorimeter

-The world's first ice-calorimeter, used in the winter of 1782–83, by Antoine Lavoisier and Pierre-Simon Laplace, to determine the heat involved in various chemical changes; calculations which were based on Joseph Black's prior discovery of latent heat.
+The world's first ice calorimeter, used in the winter of 1782–83, by Antoine Lavoisier and Pierre-Simon Laplace, to determine the heat involved in various chemical changes; calculations were based on Joseph Black's prior discovery of latent heat.
 These experiments mark the foundation of thermochemistry.

 A calorimeter is a device used for calorimetry, or the process of measuring the heat of chemical reactions or physical changes as well as heat capacity.
 Differential scanning calorimeters, isothermal micro calorimeters, titration calorimeters and accelerated rate calorimeters are among the most common types.
 A simple calorimeter just consists of a thermometer attached to a metal container full of water suspended above a combustion chamber.
 It is one of the measurement devices used in the study of thermodynamics, chemistry, and biochemistry.

-To find the enthalpy change per mole of a substance A in a reaction between two substances A and B, the substances are separately added to a calorimeter and the initial and final temperatures (before the reaction has started and after it has finished) are noted.
+To find the enthalpy change per mole of a substance $A$ in a reaction between two substances $A$ and $B$, the substances are separately added to a calorimeter and the initial and final temperatures (before the reaction has started and after it has finished) are noted.
 Multiplying the temperature change by the mass and specific heat capacities of the substances gives a value for the energy given off or absorbed during the reaction.
-Dividing the energy change by how many moles of A were present gives its enthalpy change of reaction.
+Dividing the energy change by how many moles of $A$ were present gives its enthalpy change of reaction.